piranha/mesto/README.md

-# yhid
+# mesto

-[ju:hi:d] Your Happy In-browser/In-memory Database.
+MEmory STOrage

 ## About

-Yhid is a in-memory only storage, intended for use in Rich Browser Applications.
+Mesto is a in-memory only storage, intended for use in Rich Browser Applications.

 ## Usage